yclas/documentation/overview-yummo-theme.md

 </a>

 + **Display breadcrumb:** Breadcrumbs are used to help with navigation and allow users to keep track of their locations.
-+ **Where you want the sidebar to appear:** Decide if you want sidebar displayed on the right or on the left side.
++ **Where you want the sidebar to appear:** Decide if you want the sidebar to be displayed on the right or left side.
 + **Disable category counter badge:** Choose if you want to display the category counter badge in the homepage.
-+ **Show bannergroup above footer:** If enabled, a bannergroup appears above the footer.
++ **Show bannergroup above footer:** If enabled, a bannergroup will appear above the footer.
 + **If bannergroup is active, text of the H1 title:** Enter the big title of the bannergroup.
 + **If bannergroup is active, text of the H4 subtitle:** Enter the small title of the bannergroup.